madeira-dev/linux-server-configuration/README.md

 ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_ansible
 ```

-Now we copy the "id_ansible.pub" (public key) into the .ssh/authorized_keys.
+Now we copy the "id_ansible.pub" file (public key) to the VM under .ssh/ directory and write it to .ssh/authorized_keys in the VM.

 To make sure it is working, we can use this command:
 ```